Skip to content

 If you’re not able to find a cast iron pan that isn’t seasoned (I was never able to find one), look into enameled cast iron.
 There’s a good chance you’ll be able to find that without any kind of added oil.

-Let’s say you think this through and realize you need something you can dishwash, metal/stainless pans are a great alternative.
+Let’s say you think this through and realize you need something you can safely dish wash, metal/stainless pans are a great alternative.
 I’ve been investing in a brand called Made In.
-I like it because it’s high quality, it doesn’t have a nonstick coating, and the supply chain.

 I hope this helps you navigate the world of cast iron pans and that you find a brand that works for you.